-The actuator is a New Focus 8301 picomotor, a piezoelectric motor that drives a worm gear that in turn pushes the secondary focus mechanism.
+The actuator is a New Focus 8301 picomotor, a piezoelectric motor that uses a piezoelectric friction drive to directly turn a fine pitch positioning screw that in turn pushes the secondary focus mechanism.
 It was chosen for its small size, light weight, stiffness and ability to hold position when unpowered.